 With older laptops that have a removable battery, changing it is usually as easy as undoing the battery lock button/clip, removing the old one and slotting in a replacement.
 Unfortunately, many modern laptops aren't designed for this; you need to force or cut open the casing and some batteries are not user-replaceable at all.
 They may be hidden behind other parts or even glued in place.
 In that case it's time for a professional or a whole new laptop.

 Make sure the battery you're thinking of buying matches your computer product model exactly.
 Batteries are often designed to fit into a specific laptop – avoid getting one that doesn't fit.

-Check out whether your laptop's RAM and storage can be upgraded (and if it's worthwhile) before forking out for a new battery.
+Check whether your laptop's RAM and storage can be upgraded (and if it's worthwhile) before forking out for a new battery.
 If they can't, consider how long you think you can keep using your laptop before it needs replacing.

 Extra-long boot-ups, endless timeouts, slow saves and lengthy program launches mean your laptop has lost its vim and vigour.
 And the older it is, the slower it gets.

 But just because your faithful old computer is constantly driving in the slow lane doesn't necessarily mean it's time for the off ramp to the e-waste bin.
 You could revitalise it with a few easy upgrades without breaking the bank.

 With the right information, tools and a little preparation, you could have your old laptop performing even better than new.